Knoops Chocolate: History

-In August 2024, Knoops appointed Julian Metcalfe and Alice Avis to its non-executive board.
+In August 2024, Knoops appointed Alice Avis to its non-executive board.
 The company appointed Andrew Gerrie to its board in January 2025.
 Gerrie was appointed chair of its board in March 2025.

-In November 2024, the brand opened its first international store in City Centre Mirdif in Dubai.
+In 2025, Knoops continued its expansion with new UK locations in Norwich, Colchester and Cardiff.
+Internationally, it opened further Middle East stores in Meydan (Nad Al Sheba) in Dubai and at Yas Mall in Abu Dhabi.

 In March 2025, Knoops was listed in the FT1000, the list of Europe’s 1,000 fastest growing companies for 2025, compiled by the Financial Times.
-It was ranked 186 and the seventh fastest growing food and beverage brand.
+It was ranked 186 and the seventh fastest growing food and beverage brand.[30]
 In the same month, Knoops appointed Martin Long as a non-executive director to its board.

+In 2025, Knoops also received Great Taste Awards across three of its signature products, including three stars for its cacao tea.

 Concept

-The concept of Knoops Chocolate is based on a menu of over 20 different chocolates to suit the preferences of customers.
 The company produces a variety of drinking chocolate flakes and a variety of seasonal and gift products.
 It also offers coffee, marshmallows and its own cookbook.

 Knoops allows experimentation with different percentages of chocolate and flavours in a process it calls 'Knoopology'.
 In this process, customers can choose the percentage of chocolate, their choice of milk and add extra natural flavors such as sea salt, orange zest or chilli, to be made into a hot chocolate, milkshake or iced chocolate.